ddsbook/blog/2014/01/blander-part1.md

 ## 6 2013-03-08 groucho-eu   73
 ```

-You can see the effect of aggregate() on the data.
+You can see the effect of `aggregate()` on the data.
 It counted up the how many unique hosts for each day and put that into the freq column.
 Now we can plot these just to see if we have any obvious holes or missing data.
-Because the "day" column is a date field, the ggplot library will be smart about handling it on the x-axis.
+Because the "`day`" column is a date field, the `ggplot` library will be smart about handling it on the x-axis.

 ```r
 library(ggplot2)